axtk/reqsrv/README.md

 ## Schema definition

-The `APISchema` type used with the constructor is a custom schema outlining the types of requests and responses within an API.
+The `APISchema` type used with the [`RequestService`](#requestservice) constructor is a custom schema outlining the types of requests and responses within an API.
 The example below shows what such a schema may look like.

 ```ts
 import type {Schema} from 'reqsrv';